 Employers are not allowed to ask whether or not you have HIV at the begin of any recruitment process.
 There are some occasions when they are allowed to ask you once you have been offered the job.
 It is illegal for an employer to rescind their offer of employment if you disclose your status.

 There are a few exceptions to this rule.
-The army doesn’t take applications from people who are HIV positive but this is the same for many other long-term health conditions, some health care professionals must know their HIV status – these are usually roles where there could be blood on tissue contact such as midwifery or surgery; there are restrictions on HIV positive pilots and air traffic controllers.
+The army does not take applications from people who are HIV+, but this is the same for many other long-term health conditions.
+Some health-care professionals must know their HIV status, although these are usually roles where there could be blood on tissue contact, such as midwifery or surgery.
+There are restrictions on HIV+ pilots and air traffic controllers.

 Further information about HIV and the law

 Unfortunately, discrimination still occurs.
 Employers are still requesting HIV status of their employees, dentists are still asking before people have procedures done.
-It is really useful to know this information so if you are asked you know where you stand.
 National Aids Trust (or NAT, for short) have some really good resources on HIV and the law.
 Why not check some out here?